-After admission and before enrolling in any courses, students are required to meet with the graduate program director.
-Because of the importance of communication to the engineering profession and the need for excellent writing skills to complete degree requirements, all students are required to complete satisfactorily an appropriate English course (e.g., ENG 491 Technical Writing or ENG 490 Advanced Composition).
-Students with good writing skills may elect to submit an essay on a pre-approved topic to be evaluated for conditional exemption from the English course requirement.
+Because of the importance of communication to the engineering profession and the need for excellent writing skills to complete degree requirements, all students are required to complete satisfactorily a technical writing course.
+Students with good writing skills may elect to submit an essay to be evaluated for conditional exemption from the English course requirement.
 If conditional exemption is granted, the student will substitute another approved course in the plan of study.